QATheoryGroup/qcat/_pages/home.md

 # gallery: [ /images/logos/UQ-300x300.png, /images/logos/UQ-300x300.png ]
 ---

 We are a theoretical quantum computing research group at the University of Queensland in Brisbane, Australia.

-Our work focusses on clarifying regimes we expect quantum computing to be useful.
+Led by [Dr. Riddhi Gupta](https://smp.uq.edu.au/profile/16165/riddhi-gupta) and [Associate Professor Sally Shrapnel](https://about.uq.edu.au/experts/16630), our work focusses on clarifying regimes we expect quantum computing to be useful.

 ![image](images/home/UQ_St_Lucia_Parnell.jpg)